kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** Returning to IE11 optimization on my current blog.
 Will probably also deploy early version of the Restaurant app.

 **Link to work:** Deployment not yet ready yet for the restaurant app.
 I have a [Github repository](https://github.com/kodeFant/restaurant-app)

+### Day 5: October 5th, 2018

+#####

+**Today's Progress:** Fixed my CSS Grid IE11 Support on pages.
+It was pretty easy as I had already done the work for posts.
+I also started creating a pretty nice layout on my Restaurant App, with Bootstrap.

+**Thoughts:** Back in Oslo and ready to put in some serious hours of coding.

+It was relieving to test my blog and see that it looks pretty good with IE11 with CSS Grid.
+I think the CSS Grid will totally replace the Bootstrap Grid System for me.

+Even though I think custom CSS is great and more fun, I am using Bootstrap on my restaurant app.
+It adds speed to the development process of a user interface and I think some clients would appreciate that.

+**Plans for tomorrow:** Countinue on the restaurant app, and maybe get to deploy an early version.

+**Link to work:** [kodefant.no](https://kodefant.no) and [driftercode.com](https://driftercode.com) Deployment not yet ready for the restaurant app.
+I have a [Github repository](https://github.com/kodeFant/restaurant-app) for it.